Jacob-C-Smith/gsdk/.ml/2025-7-6-feedback_array.md

    4. `goto` in `array_add`:
        * In array_add, the goto no_mem inside the resizing block jumps to an error handling section that tries to unlock a mutex.
 However, the mutex is already held at that point.
 While this won't cause a deadlock in this specific case (since it's a single thread), it's a pattern that can be fragile.
-It would be slightly cleaner to handle the realloc failure inside the if block and unlock before returning.
+It would be slightly cleaner to handle the default_allocator failure inside the if block and unlock before returning.

    5. `array_log` Stub: